May. 6, 2016

 Bach's organ music is made up of a number of independent moving lines which make demands on both feet in performing his animated basses, thus the thinking among the generality of teachers is that organ shoes are needed to get precision with these basses, especially with rhythmic playing, and to avoid any possible unwanted effects.

-These, in general, are important to get; the inference is that since organ music is typically performed in public wearing some kind of shoes it should be practiced the same way.
+Some type of suitable footwear is important to get, the inference being that since organ music is typically performed in public wearing some kind of footwear to keep the feet covered it should be practiced the same way.

 Some organists like not to wear shoes to play the pedals on old mechanical action organs so they can "feel the action" of the pedalboard; many who have tried this often reach the conclusion that, long term, it's a sure way to foot problems, irrespective of the type of action.

-It IS easier to feel the pedals through just socks, but practicing without shoes is sometimes due to not being able to find any suitable ones and having to spend time getting used to them as opposed to any actual performance practice reason.
+It IS easier to feel the pedals through just socks, but practicing without shoes is sometimes due to not being able to find any suitable ones -- a very common situation -- and having to spend time getting used to them as opposed to any actual performance practice reason.

-Organists with wide feet find them being wider with shoes on, and these people claim to be unable to play with shoes, admitting that it's not totally satisfactory but they can at least play that way.
+Organists born with wide feet tend to find organ shoes almost impossible to use, and these people claim to be unable to play with shoes at all, stating that they can at least play without them.

-Many teachers advise that not wearing shoes is asking for trouble, but the more we talk with other organists the plainer it becomes that we're all different, we're all dealing with our own hurdles, that no rule in organ playing is ever "absolute," that there's no such rule in the glossary of organ playing, and it applies to every aspect of organ playing, including how our feet are covered.
+Many teachers advise that not wearing shoes is asking for trouble, but it boils down to what works for that student and what does not; the more we talk with other organists the plainer it becomes that we're all different, we're all dealing with our own personal hurdles (big feet, small hands, limited finger stretch, stiff ankles, poor vision, arthritis, neurodegenerative disease, etc. and so forth), that no rule in organ playing is ever "absolute," that there's no such word in the glossary of organ playing, and it applies to every aspect of performance including whether our feet are covered or not.

-A case in point is the late world class organist Carlo Curley, who played in socks.
+A case in point is the late world class organist Carlo Curley, who always played in socks.

-Another case is the world class Swiss organist, composer, music professor, and recording artist Benjamin Righetti, titular organist at the Cathedral of St. Francois in Lausanne; he's succeeded in training his feet to play the major organ works of Bach barefoot save for wearing one very thin pair of minimal ankle-length socks; much more ankle movement is involved this way which makes rapid scalar passages difficult, and how this works in a cold, unheated stone cathedral in the Swiss Alps in winter is anybody's guess.
+Another case is the world class Swiss organist, composer, music professor, and recording artist Benjamin Righetti, titular organist at the Cathedral of St. Francois in Lausanne; he's succeeded in training his feet to play the major organ works of Bach totally barefoot save for wearing one very thin pair of minimal ankle-length socks; much more ankle movement is involved this way which makes rapid scalar passages a little more challenging, and how this works in a cold, unheated stone cathedral in the Swiss Alps in winter is anybody's guess.

-For the rest of us mortals, especially those of us who are fortunate enough not to be struggling with medical issues involving the feet or ankles, wearing organ shoes is never a bad idea.
+For the rest of us mortals, especially those of us who are fortunate enough not to be struggling with medical issues involving the size of our feet or flexibility of our ankles, looking into a pair of organ shoes isn't such a bad waste of time.

-Playing the organ in street shoes is acceptable as long as they're clean, of the right construct, and made of the right materials, but many teachers rightly request that their students obtain a special pair of shoes for organ playing for a number of reasons, all good and sufficient.
+Playing the organ in street shoes would be okay provided they were clean, of the right construct, and made of the right materials, but many teachers ask their students to try to obtain a special pair of shoes just for practicing and performing at the organ.

 In areas of the world where special organ shoes may be difficult to obtain, other types of shoes can be bought and repurposed for organ playing.